 Following the events on 15th March, a Hungarian delegation went to Vienna to tell their demands to Ferdinand V. After several discussions the Habsburgs accepted an independent Hungarian ministry lead by Count Lajos Batthyány.

 “We swear unto thee – that slaves we shall no longer be!”

-Despite the Habsburgs’ more power and larger army, they weren’t strong enough to defeat Hungarians so Austria convinced Russia to provide support for breaking down the Hungarian War of Independence.
+Although the Habsburgs had more power and larger army, they weren’t strong enough to defeat Hungarians.
+Austria convinced Russia to provide support for breaking down the Hungarian War of Independence.

-Despite being a small country, Hungary humiliated Austria by fighting tooth and nail and she emphasized this by surrendering not to the Emperor but to the Russian Czar in August 1849.
+Despite being a small country, Hungary humiliated Austria by fighting tooth and nail and by surrendering not to the Emperor but to the Russian Czar in August 1849.

 The Habsburgs built the Citadel fortress on Gellért Hill at that time with cannons directed at the town below.

 The age of terror stifled Hungary in the coming years.

 More Events, Things To Do in March – Easter Programs and Traditions – Easter Festival in Buda Castle – Spring Festival 2023. – April Events – May Day Programs – St. Stephen’s Day August 20. – October 23.
 1956 Revolution